zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_session.rst

   | **type**: str

 hmc_auth
   Credentials for the HMC session, for use by other tasks.
-This return value should be protected with :literal:`no\_log=true` for :literal:`action=create`\ , since it contains the HMC session ID.
 For :literal:`action=delete`\ , the same structure is returned, just with null values.
 This can be used to reset the variable that was set for :literal:`action=create`.

   | **returned**: success
   | **type**: dict